Founder

 What Paul does not claim

 The honest version of the credibility story matters more than the marketing version.
-Paul is an AI research specialist who applied a disciplined multi-model verification methodology to a category that’s still running on Google searches and PDF spreadsheets.
+Paul is an AI research specialist who applied a disciplined multi-system verification methodology to a category that’s still running on Google searches and PDF spreadsheets.
 That’s a real credential and a real differentiator.